algorithmiaio/dev-center/_pages/data/azureblob.md

 - Can only list, get, and put objects to Azure (i.e. cannot perform other operations on your account)
 - Can only access the paths in Azure that you want Algorithmia to access

-### Update Labels For Data Connections
+### Setting Labels For Data Connections
-If you would like to change the unique label that was automatically provided when you created the data connection, simply update it under **"Label"** and give it a unique name.
+You will need to provide a unique label for your data connector, editable in the **"Label"** field.

-We create these unique labels because you may want to add multiple connections to the same Azure account and they will each need a unique label for later reference in your algorithm.
+We require these unique labels because you may want to add multiple connections to the same Azure account and they will each need a unique label for later reference in your algorithm.
 The reason you might want to have multiple connections to the same source is so you can set different access permissions to each connection such as read from one file and write to a different folder.

 **NOTE:** The unique label follows the protocol: 'azureblob+unique_label://restricted_path'